Lumavate-Team/documentation/docs/2-development.rst

 Sharing A Tool
 ++++++++++++++

 #.
-To share your version with a studio or command center, click the edit button inside the share section located on the Container Info page.
+To share a container with a studio or command center, click the edit button inside the share section located on the Container Info page.

    .. figure:: ../images/sharesection.PNG
       :align: center
-      :width: 400px
+      :width: 800px
       :alt: Image of a share section located on the Container Info page

-      The share section shows what studios or command centers you have shared your container with.
+      The share section shows what studios and command centers you have shared your container with.

    .. note::
 	Developers can share tools that have been shared with them.

 #.
-A pop-up will appear with all the child command centers and studios your command center has access to.
+A pop-up will appear with your command center's child command centers and studios.
 Check the checkbox next to all the command centers and studios you want to share the tool container with.

    .. figure:: ../images/sharesectionpopup.PNG
       :align: center
-      :width: 400px
+      :width: 500px
       :alt: Image of the share section pop-up located on the Container Info page

-      The share section pop-up will allow users to share or unshare a container with any child studio or command center.
+      The share section pop-up will allow users to share or unshare a container with any of their child studios or command centers.
 However, the user cannot unshare from a studio or command center that is currently using the tool in an experience.

    .. note::
 	The platform shares containers so any version added to the container will automatically be shared with the selected child command centers and studios.
 To restrict studio access to versions, label the version dev or old.
 Most studios will be unable to add or publish old or dev versions of tools.